salmarsumi/CleanArchitecture/README.md

 ![system overview](./assets/container.png)

 ## Code Usage
 To compile and run the code locally the latest .NET 6 SDK is required.
-The SDK can be installed as part of the Visual Studio setup or separatlly.
+The SDK can be installed as part of the Visual Studio setup or standalone separate installation.
 The solution was developed and tested using Visual Studio 2022.

 ## Docker Deployment